Chapter 9:

 Part 1

 “You’re late…but at this point, I’m used to you being late; which is why I extended our session appropriately.”
-Sitting back in her expensive leather chair, the psychologist welcomed Amala Singh into her warmly lit, and inviting office.
+Amala Singh was welcomed into a warmly lit, and inviting office.
+Sitting back in her expensive leather chair, the psychologist readied her pen and clipboard.
 “Have you not been sleeping well?
 Are the nightmares back?”
-Without a word, Amala plopped down onto the couch and laid back in her purple sweats, a detached stare plaguing her.
+Without a word, Amala plopped down onto the couch and laid back in purple sweats, detached stare affixed on her face.
 “Do you not want to chat today?
 It would be a shame since we’ve made so much progress.
 We’ve moved past the Newtonville lights, past you getting your first real job with your department, heck we even spoke about you dancing.”

 “You know, Lidia, I…danced today, actually.”
-In astonishment, the therapist witnessed a small smile coming across Amala’s typically sullen face.
+In astonishment, the therapist witnessed a small smile crease Amala’s typically sullen face.

 “OK, tell me about it.”